 Disability Resources is now Accessibility Services!
 Though our services have not changed, our new name reflects our mission; we still work with students individually and the campus community to identify and ameliorate barriers to the Wesleyan educational experience.

 Wesleyan University is committed to supporting all students in their academic and co-curricular endeavors.
 To this end, Wesleyan complies with Section 504 of the Rehabilitation Act of 1973, which states, "No otherwise qualified individual with a disability in the United States ... shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance..."
 The Americans with Disabilities Act of 1990, as Amended (ADA) extends some of these stated provisions.

-The mission of Disability Resources is to create an accessible and inclusive learning environment where disability is recognized as an aspect of diversity.
-The goals and objectives of Disability Resources are to:
+The mission of Accessibility Services is to create an accessible and inclusive learning environment where disability is recognized as an aspect of diversity.
+The goals and objectives of Accessibility Services are to: